gaev-art/gain-grid/memory-bank/tasks.md

 The project is now ready for the next development phase.
 All core infrastructure is in place:

 - ✅ Development tools and build system
-- ✅ Authentication and user management
+- ✅ Authentication and user management (Email/Password + Google OAuth)
 - ✅ Database and API infrastructure
 - ✅ UI component library and design system
+- ✅ OAuth integration with proper redirect handling